CommonCrayon/CrayonAllPortals/README.md

 # TODO
 - Generation Methods: Split by Pie, Do Closest First, Do Closest to Furtherest Zig Zag

-- Create text where it gives each player information of where to go.

 # BUILD

 ### Install Packages